luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 ## 4. Medial Latin quandles

 In light of Section 3.1, it is natural to ask for necessary and sufficient conditions under which finite quandles decompose as direct products of averaging quandles of the form \\(C_{2n+1}\\).
-Later in this blogpost, we will show that these conditions are precisely commutativity and mediality.
+Later in this blogpost (see Theorem 6.3), we will show that these conditions are precisely commutativity and mediality.
 To that end, this section completely describes medial Latin quandles and commutative medial quandles.
 Although the results of this section were already shown in \[Ba24, JPSZ15\], we provide new, much shorter proofs at the cost of appealing to the Bruck–Murdoch–Toyoda theorem.

 Recall from Lemmas 2.1 and 2.2 that every medial Latin quandle (and, hence, every commutative medial quandle) is a medial quasigroup.
 These observations allow us to use the _Bruck–Murdoch–Toyoda theorem_, which states the following: For every medial quasigroup \\( (X,\ast)\\), there exists an abelian group \\(A\\), a fixed element \\(c\in A\\), and two commuting automorphisms \\(\varphi,\psi\\) of \\(A\\) such that \\(X\\) is isomorphic to the medial quasigroup \\( (A,\cdot)\\), where \\[a\cdot b := \varphi(a)+\psi(b)+c\\] for all \\(a,b\in A\\).